tprasadtp/ubuntu-post-install/docs/tasks.md

 !!! tip "Your own Remote config"
     You can use your own remote config file.
 You need following to do so.
     - A Valid configuration file accessible over http/https/ftp without login.
-    - You can copy the files in api directory of this branch.
+    - You can copy the files in cfg directory of this branch.
     - Host the files on your own server/S3/website & Note the base url for that directory.
-    - Use --api-endpoint protocol://{BASE_URL}/ while running the script.
+    - Use --api-endpoint {protocol}://{BASE_URL} while running the script.
+(Note that there is no trailing slash)
-    - Config files should be accessible over protocol://{BASEURL}/version
+    - Config files should be accessible over {protocol}://{BASEURL}/version

 ### Canonical partner repositories